BKWLD/croppa/README.md

 ## Configuration

 * **src_dirs**: An array of absolute paths where your relative image paths are searched for.
 The first match is used.
-By default, Croppa looks in /public/, expecting you to upload your images to a directory like /public/uploads and storing the relative path of "/uploads/path/to/file.png" in your database.
+By default, Croppa looks in /public/uploads, expecting you to store the relative path of "/uploads/path/to/file.png" in your database.
 * **max_crops** (12): An optional number that limits how many crops you allow Croppa to create per source image.
 * **jpeg_quality** (95): An integer from 0-100 for the quality of generated jpgs.
 * **interlace** (true): This boolean affects whether progressive jpgs are created.